What parents need to know

-While these two specials were written by Charles Schulz, they don't stand up to the brilliance of earlier Peanuts specials and feel in places as though the animation is just there to hold up the songs.
+Though these two specials were written by Charles Schulz, they don't stand up to the brilliance of earlier Peanuts specials and feel in places as though the animation is only there to hold up the songs.
 Snoopy's fans -- and there are many -- will appreciate the glimpses of his early life and his emergent personality, as well as the siblings who are just different enough to go their own ways.
-And the "Flashbeagle" episode gives Peppermint Patty (Gini Holtzman) a chance to shine, explaining how her lack of academic success is more than compensated for by her sporty side.
+And the Flashbeagle episode gives Peppermint Patty (Gini Holtzman) a chance to shine, explaining how her lack of academic success is more than compensated for by her sporty side.

 Families can talk about...

-Families can talk about how easily Charlie Brown and Linus make the decision to go buy a new dog -- no grownups involved.
-What factors do you need to consider as a family before you bring a new pet into it?
+Families can talk about how easily Charlie Brown and Linus make the decision to go buy a new dog -- no grown-ups involved.
+What factors do you need to consider as a family before you bring a new pet home?
 What responsibilities come along with pet ownership?

 When Charlie Brown attempts to take Snoopy and his siblings to the Daisy Hill Puppy Farm, they discover it's now a five-story parking garage.
 What comment do you think the writers are trying to make about development?

 What are some of the ways in which these Peanuts shorts are different from the classic Peanuts features from the 1960s and 1970s?